 The South African-born New Zealand Test player always remains unnoticed under the likes of his bowling partners(Trent Boult and Tim Southee).

-He is always recognized as the third seamer in New Zealand.
+He is always recognised as the third seamer in New Zealand.
 His records from the last decade will tell a completely different story.
-Wagner’s stats in the last decade are even better than his bowling partners, making him the best New Zealand fast bowler in the last decade(The only one from New Zealand on this list).
+Wagner’s stats in the last decade are even better than those of his bowling partners, making him the best New Zealand fast bowler in the last decade (the only one from New Zealand on this list).

-He has only taken a new ball three times in his Test career of 54 matches, which shows that he mainly depends on bounce rather than early swing, unlike other New Zealand bowlers.
-The control of his bowling(especially on his short deliveries) made him New Zealand’s go-to bowler with the old ball.
+He has only taken a new ball three times in his Test career of 54 matches, which shows that, unlike other New Zealand bowlers, he mainly depends on bounce rather than early swing.
+His bowling control (especially on his short deliveries) made him New Zealand’s go-to bowler with the old ball.

-His stats in the last decade: 81 innings,201 wickets,26.51 average,51.6 strike rate,(9) 5w hauls
+His stats in the last decade: 81 innings, 201 wickets, 26.51 average, 51.6 strike rate, (9) 5w hauls

-His stats away from home in the last decade: 31 innings,66 wickets,26.75 average,58.9 strike rate,(3) 5w hauls
+His stats away from home in the last decade: 31 innings, 66 wickets, 26.75 average, 58.9 strike rate, (3) 5w hauls

-His stats in Asia in the last decade: 9 innings,15 wickets,28.80 average,68.4 strike rate,(1) 5w hauls
+His stats in Asia in the last decade: 9 innings, 15 wickets, 28.80 average, 68.4 strike rate, (1) 5w hauls

-His stats in won matches in the last decade: 41 innings,108 wickets,20.8 average,41.2 strike rate,(5) 5 w hauls.
+His stats in won matches in the last decade: 41 innings, 108 wickets, 20.8 average, 41.2 strike rate, (5) 5 w hauls.

 7. Stuart Broad

-The bowler who played the most no. of test matches in the last decade(111 matches, most by any player in a single decade) grabs 7th position in our list of The Best 8 Fast-Bowlers Of The Last Decade In Test Cricket (2010-2019)
+The bowler who played the most no. of test matches in the last decade (111 matches, most by any player in a single decade) grabs 7th position in our list.
+He remains unnoticed due to his bowling partner James Anderson, who, combined with him, forms a deadly pair of swing and seam.

-He is only the second fast bowler(3rd overall) to take 400 test wickets in a single decade and the 4th fast bowler(7th overall) to reach the milestone of 500 test wickets.
+He is only the second fast bowler (3rd overall) to take 400 test wickets in a single decade and the 4th fast bowler (7th overall) to reach the milestone of 500 test wickets.

 Random Facts/Trivia About Stuart Broad:

-- Broad has also won the most number of MOM awards in test cricket(among all the bowlers playing currently)
+2. Broad has also won the most number of MOM awards in test cricket (among all the bowlers playing currently)

-His stats in the last decade: 207 innings,403 wickets,27.65 average,56.6 strike rate,(14) 5w hauls,(2) 10w hauls
+His stats in the last decade: 207 innings, 403 wickets, 27.65 average, 56.6 strike rate, (14) 5w hauls, (2) 10w hauls

-His stats away from home in the last decade: 83 innings,139 wickets,31.99 average,68.2 strike rate,(4) 5w hauls
+His stats away from home in the last decade: 83 innings, 139 wickets, 31.99 average, 68.2 strike rate, (4) 5w hauls

-His stats in Asia in the last decade: 29 innings,38 wickets,35.13 average,76 strike rate
+His stats in Asia in the last decade: 29 innings, 38 wickets, 35.13 average, 76 strike rate

-His stats in won matches in the last decade: 96 innings,210 wickets,20.39 average,43.7 strike rate,(8) 5w hauls,(2) 10w hauls
+His stats in won matches in the last decade: 96 innings, 210 wickets, 20.39 average, 43.7 strike rate, (8) 5w hauls, (2) 10w hauls

 6. Mohammed Shami

-Being a fast bowler in Asian conditions is not an easy task to do.
-But that is not the case for the next player on our list “Mohammed Shami”.
+Being a fast bowler in Asian conditions is not easy.
+But that is not the case for the next player on our list, Mohammed Shami.

-His skill set as a fast bowler is quite marvelous.
-He can swing the ball in both directions, can seam the ball, can even do reverse swing with the old ball(excelled in this skill), and has a great pace(can consistently bowl with a pace of around 140-145 kph).
+His skill set as a fast bowler is quite marvellous.
+He can swing the ball in both directions, seam the ball, and even do a reverse swing with the old ball (he excels at this skill).
+He also has a great pace(he can consistently bowl with a pace of around 140-145 kph).

 He is also the lead bowler of the Indian team in this format and consistently delivers in the white jersey for his team.
 His fitness levels are too good, which helped him succeed in all the game formats.